energyCUEE/solarmap-DL-2024/README.md

 1. Install dependencies

 ```
+conda create -n solarmap
+conda activate solarmap
+conda install pip
-pip3 install torch torchvision torchaudio
+pip install torch torchvision torchaudio
 ```

-for other packages, you can install via `requirements.txt`
+for other packages, you can install from `requirements.txt`, i.e., `pip install -r requirements.txt`

 2. Create a new path `dataset/preprocessed_data`.
 Then, download our preprocessed data from: [Google drive](https://drive.google.com/drive/folders/1vsWaPqMnBp1Whd2GhcbVOdFj4JofFQ-M?usp=sharing) and put the csv files into `dataset/preprocessed_data` folder.

+### Shell script for DL

-3. Run the scrip to train and test the neural network.
+Run the scrip to train and test the neural network.

 Here, we prepare three shell script for each neural network, i.e.,